charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### USING THE CLASS ROLES ON INTERFACES FOR COLLABORATIVE PROJECTS
 For collaborative projects, like public APIs, or for big teams with much collaborations, you can use the class roles on interfaces.
 It's quite like with the optional features for interface inheritance, except that we keep only the class roles addition(of course with the compiler checkings).
+We can still use "version_inh", or "capacity_inh", because those keywords are also about horizontal inheritance (when a class implements an interface).
+But we can not use "nature" for collaborative projects, except for those who want an interface inheritance perpective.

 Example in clprolf: